1. NLP

 },

-We pass three parameters in the USING clause:
+We pass three parameters as follows:

 1. The engine parameter ensures we use the OpenAI engine.